Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Experiments

 \subsection{Test procedure}

 The event embeddings were computed by applying Word2Vec model to the event sequences of dataset \textsc{syn} using an output vector size of $4$.

-Independently of the chosen architecture (be it \ma\ or \mb\ ), to learn a trace tagger model, the trace dataset was preliminary split into training and validation sets gathering $80\%$ and $20\%$ of the instances, respectively.
-In all training sessions, we always employed Adam algorithm was used to optimize the parameters of every tagger model.
+Independently of the chosen architecture (be it \ma\ or \mb), to learn a trace tagger model, the trace dataset was preliminary split into training and validation sets gathering $80\%$ and $20\%$ of the instances, respectively.
+In all training sessions, we always employed Adam algorithm to optimize the parameters of the tagger models.

 In the case of $\ma$ taggers, the training procedure was made span $10$ epochs, using a learning rate of $10^{-4}$ and a batch size of $32$.
 The architecture of model $\mb$ only consists of \textsc{dnn} (i.e., feed-forward) layers, which are all assumed to be provided with fixed-length trace windows.
 Four variants of architecture $\mb$ were tested in the experimentation, which differs in the size $K\in{3,5,7,10}$ of the window employed to eventually split process trace into a vector of length $K$ event embeddings.
 These variants are denoted hereinafter as \mb$_K$ with $K\in{3,5,7,10}$.